UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-github/gitHubCopilot.md

 Velocity collects and stores this data for reporting and trend analysis.

+# Pre-requisites

+To use the GitHub Copilot Metrics integration, the following requirements must be met:

+## GitHub Organization Administrator Access

+You must have organization-level admin access to enable and configure Copilot API usage.

+## Copilot API Access Approval

+Your organization must request and obtain Copilot API access from GitHub.
+Without this approval, Copilot metrics cannot be collected.

+## Required Tokens

+Personal Access Tokens must include Copilot Admin permissions.
+Tokens without these scopes will fail.

+## IT / Security Team Approval

+Copilot Admin API permissions typically require approval from your IT or Security teams.

 # Authentication Requirements

 Enable **Collect Copilot Metrics** to collect Copilot metrics